 As an example, our own vineyard is the highest of the region allowing our flagship wine, Reserve Shiraz, to produce a style of wine that is unique in Australia and totally different to Shiraz grown at lower altitudes.
 Our Cabernet Sauvignon is harvested in early May which is one month later than Cabernet harvested in Clare Valley, showing how cool our climate is in comparison to other wine regions.

 Lower altitude vineyards on the Granite Belt are where we source varieties more suited to slightly warmer conditions, like Petit Verdot and Tempranillo.
 It is a wonderful situation to be able to make excellent wine from so many different varieties.

 We are pioneers in a wine region not previously known for world class wine and for every challenge that comes our way when marketing a new wine region, we see an even bigger opportunity to introduce simply stunning wines that changes the way people think about Australian wine.
 Our vision for the future of the Australia wine industry, is a shift from traditional Australian wine regions and traditional mainstream varieties to exciting new alternative varieties from new wine regions that excite people like any great wine should.
 Varieties like Fiano, Petit Manseng, Lagrein and Petit Verdot.

 We are giving it a crack.
-And after our first decade of learning, we look forward to what the next decade will teach us.
+And after our first two decades of learning, we look forward to what the next decade will teach us.
 Stay tuned…